thomasp85/routr/cran-comments.md

-Just an upkeep release to comply with HTML5 migration
+Major release with many new features but no breaking changes